 When a catch was to be landed the allocation of fish per gang was 300 ten stone kits.
-For example if a trawler came to market with 1,500 kits onboard 5 gangs would be required and ordered to work.
+For example if a trawler came to market with 1,500 kits onboard, 5 gangs would be required and ordered to work.
 A vessel with a catch of 1,800 kits would need 6 gangs, and so forth.
-The Arctic Corsair with her fishroom full could land as much as 3,000 + kits which would require 10 gangs (100 men).
+The Arctic Corsair with her fishroom full could land as much as 3,000 and more kits which would require 10 gangs (100 men).

-Sometimes circumstances due to weather and tide times meant a vessel may not arrive to land its catch at the normal time, these were known as ‘late landers’ often arriving at say 5.00 am, when this occurred the instructions to work on these vessels may be displayed as 6.00 am, gang (37) to gang (42) indicating that the amount of fish to be landed was around 1,500 kits with five gangs being employed.
+Sometimes circumstances due to weather and tide times meant a vessel may not arrive to land its catch at the normal time – these were known as ‘late landers’ often arriving at, for example, 5.00 am.
+When this occurred, the instructions to work on these vessels may be displayed as ‘6.00 am, gang (37) to gang (42)’ indicating that the amount of fish to be landed was around 1,500 kits with five gangs being employed.

 In the winter months a vessel may be prevented to make a market tide and could arrive as late as 10.00 am and would still be landed especially when the normal landings were low, i.e. when only one or two vessels had landed which meant premium prices for the catches landed.

 When this occurred, the buyers could not wait for all the catch to be landed, as this could take up to five hours, so as soon as 40 ten stone kits were landed ready for sale they were offered for sale.
 The method of sale was by ‘Dutch Auction’ in which the salesman would pitch the starting price high and gradually reduce it.
 The buyers would make their bid when the price reached a level at which they were prepared to buy.
 As each 40 kit batch was landed they were sold, this process went on until the whole of the catch was sold.